 Summer is considered one term for financial aid purposes.
 To maintain financial aid eligibility during summer, it is important that you meet the minimum unit requirements.
 Important factors include:

-- To be eligible for summer aid, a student must be enrolled in at least six (6) units during the summer term, which includes Session 1, Session 2, and Special Session.
+- To be eligible for summer aid, a student must be enrolled in at least six (6) units during the summer term, which include Session 1, Session 2, and Special Session.
 Financial aid is awarded based on all registered units, including waitlisted classes.

 - For most financial aid to disburse, a student must be enrolled in at least six (6) units.
 Waitlisted units do not count toward disbursement.
 See Billing and Disbursement for details.